KDE/md4qt/README.md

    You can define both to have ability to use `md4qt` with `Qt6` and `ICU`.

-`ICU` is slower then `Qt6`?
+`ICU` is slower than `Qt6`?
 Really?
 ---

  * Don't believe anybody, just build built-in `md_benchamrk` and have a look.
-Dry numbers says, that `Qt6` `QString` ~2 times faster `icu::UnicodeString` in such tasks.
+Dry numbers say, that `Qt6` `QString` is ~2 times faster than `icu::UnicodeString` in such tasks.
 Markdown parsing implies to check every symbol, and tied to use access to every character in the string with `operator [] (...)`, or member `at(...)`.
-I do it very often in the parser's code and profiler says that most of the run-time is spent on such operations. `QString` just more optimized for access separate character then `icu::UnicodeString`...
+I do it very often in the parser's code and the profiler says that most of the run-time is spent on such operations. `QString` is just more optimized for accessing separate characters than `icu::UnicodeString`...

 Why is parsing wrong on Windows with `std::ifstream`?
 ---

- * Such problem can occur on Windows with MSVC if you open file in text mode, so for `MD::Parser` always open `std::ifstream` with `std::ios::binary` flag.
+ * Such a problem can occur on Windows with MSVC if you open the file in text mode, so for `MD::Parser` always open `std::ifstream` with `std::ios::binary` flag.
 And yes, I expect to receive UTF-8 encoded content...